 Even more concerning is the fact that, in many cases drivers believe that their vehicles’ systems have safety features that are not actually installed.

-Self-Driving Cars A Years Away
+Self-Driving Cars Are Years Away

 According to Robyn Robertson, the president and CEO of the non-profit Traffic Injury Research Foundation, it is not surprising many drivers are confused about the limitations of the newer driver assist technologies, given the pace of innovations in recent years.
 Additionally, with companies like Google and Tesla garnering mass media attention about self-driving cars, Robertson worries drivers think many of the technologies are already standard when, in fact, vehicles that are fully or even partially self-driving are still years away.

 This is a serious dilemma for fleet operators choosing to invest in advanced vehicles.
 For those who have already begun adoption, stagnant or increased crash rates are emerging because drivers have their own misconceptions of what the technology does.
-If you are considering investments in ADAS technologies, doesn’t it also make sense to assure your drivers are trained to be able to: properly use and “integrate” with these high-tech tools; know the systems’ limitations in order to maintain proper situational awareness; and smartly operate their vehicles for the best safety results?
+If you are considering investments in ADAS technologies, does it not also make sense to assure your drivers are trained to be able to: properly use and “integrate” with these high-tech tools; know the systems’ limitations in order to maintain proper situational awareness; and smartly operate their vehicles for the best safety results?

 Bryan Reimer, an associate director of the New England University Transportation Center, indicates that progressive vehicles work best when drivers are adequately trained how and when to use driver assist technologies.
 “The functionality of the technology is very good at this point, but how do you teach people how to use it appropriately?”
 Reimer said.
 “Reading the owner’s manual is not going to provide the information that you need.”